mac-comp240/hw4_control-flow/README.md

     when this happens.
     - Be prepared to try different ways to condense the code if needed
     - Use reasonable variable names and good coding style throughout!
+    -

+## Submission

+When you have completed the **code** for this assignment, make sure to complete the **report** before final submission.
+Submit your report in a new file called `TURNIN.md`.
+Your report should include:

+* A list of known bugs or issues in the code.
+    * Give as much detail as necessary for a grader to understand the issue!
+Do not write only that something does not work.
+* What challenges you faced while completing the assignment.
+    * Reflect on the experience of doing this work.
+What were some of the sticking points?
+Did you get help?
+How did you solve them?
+* What you learned through completing this assignment.
+    * Reflect on your learning.
+Did the assignment illustrate any course concepts or build on what you practiced in the activities?
+Is there anything that you understand better because of this homework?